chef/chef-web-docs/content/errors.md

 All other 401 errors
 --------------------

-The general `Net::HTTPServerException: 401 "Unauthorized"` error will usually occur for one of two reasons.
+The general `Net::HTTPClientException: 401 "Unauthorized"` error will usually occur for one of two reasons.

 **Troubleshooting Steps**